docsteveharris/icmtips/manuscript/25_neurology_pp.md

 ## Guidelines for the management of intra-cerebral haemorrhage

 See [Guidelines for the management of spontaneous intracerebral hemorrhage: a guideline for healthcare professionals from the American Heart Association/American Stroke Association.](http://www.ncbi.nlm.nih.gov/pubmed/20651276)

+## Summarise the history surrounding the understanding of ICU acquired weakness

+- 1977 - myopathy described following steroids and neuromuscular blockers for patient with asthma
+- Bolton desceribed polyneuropathy in patients in ICU; primarily axonal and motor, no demyelination, decrease in anterior horn cells and reduction in amplitute of compound muscle action potentials (CMAPs)

+Characteristics
+- proximal > distal
+- CK normal
+- spares face and ocular muscles
+- may involve respiratory muscles

+Distinguish critical illness myopathy and critical illness polyneuropathy on the basis of sensory nerve involvement (reduced sensory nerve action potential - SNAP)

+Pathophysiology
+- microvascular disturbance and neuronal damage
+- hyperglycaemia
+- channelopathies (sodium)
+- muscle catabolism
+- mitochondrial damage

+Risk factors
+- severity of illness
+- steroids ?but some evidence of protection too!?
+- neuromuscular blocking drugs (NMB) in patients with asthma (although note improved survival in ARDS)
+- immobility
+- females >> males